 Category Archives: Sports

-Public Dollars, Private Stadiums: The Battle Over Building Space Stadiums.
+Public Dollars, Private Stadiums: The Battle Over Building Sports Stadiums.
 By Kevin J. Delaney and Rick Eckstein.
 New Brunswick, NJ: Rutgers University Press, 2003.
 Although published in 2003, this book seems strikingly dated now.
-In no small part that is … Continue reading
+In no small part that is because … Continue reading

 George Sisler, also known as the “Sizzler” because of his hot bat, was the greatest player ever to don a St. Louis Browns baseball uniform.
 First baseman for the Brownies between 1915 and 1927 Sisler compiled a .340 lifetime batting … Continue reading